Part Two: Apoquel Side Effects

 Here’s what I see as true prevention, with some links to help you down that Natural Path.

 - Minimally vaccinate, if you choose to at all.
-That is the subject of an entire course, which is being added to and will be relaunched in early 2016.
+That is the subject of an entire course, which is periodically re-opened for enrollment.
 To get first notice, get on the list.
 If you want to get a head start, I’ve written about this, your most important decision, extensively.
 You can start here.